MacKals/Node/sql/README.md

 - Time
 - Description

 The node and sensor configuration tables are relational.
 One node configuration maps to many sensor configurations.

-## Refference
+## Reference
 Data field descirption:
 - Node (id of node sending message)
 - Boot counter (count of how many power-cycles node has done.
 New configuration can only be applied after power-cycle.)
-- Sensor ID (determined by which terminal block on the node the senor is connected to, see silkscreen labels)
+- Sensor ID (determined by which terminal block on the node the sensor is connected to, see silkscreen labels on board)
+- Sensor SN (serial number assigned to specific sensor device for the purpose of device tracking/calibration.)
-- Parameter (inedx oultining which sensor value is encoded)
+- Parameter (inedx outlining which sensor value is encoded)
 - Read time (date and timestamp for when data was collected)
 - Reading (data value, the point of the exersise)